 An in-depth course using real-world examples and hands-on workshop exercises, this is the course for those entering the business continuity field who want to develop a robust program that will protect your organization.
 During your time with an experienced instructor, you will work through the major elements of business continuity planning including evaluating risks, gaining executive buy-in, communicating in a crisis, conducting program audits, and more.
 This course is designed to give students all the tools they need to pass the Qualifying Examination and continue on the path toward becoming a DRI Certified Business Continuity Professional (CBCP), Associate Business Continuity Professional (ABCP), Certified Functional Continuity Professional (CFCP), or Certified Business Continuity Vendor (CBCV).

-Add a skill set with our ANSI-accredited, case study-based audit course.
+Add a skill set with our case study-based audit course.

-The course includes all of the elements of an emergency management and business continuity program as defined by NFPA 1600, starting with the fundamentals of auditing with emphasis on auditing an emergency management and business continuity program.
-Each course module covers an element of NFPA 1600.
-In addition to the body of knowledge defined by NFPA 1600, this course also includes two modules on auditing.
+In addition to the body of knowledge defined by ISO22301, this course also includes two modules on auditing.
 The first module identifies auditing standards and guidance in addition to defining the phases of engagement, engagement planning, performance of the audit, and communicating results.
 The second module covers reporting findings and recommendations.

 The course materials include a comprehensive audit guide for you to take back to your workplace and use when preparing for and conducting an audit and when reporting audit findings.
 The audit guide identifies who should be interviewed, documents that should be reviewed, as well as surveys that should be conducted to gather evidence of conformity to the standard.
 Audit questions are designed to guide the you in determining whether the information you gathered conforms to the standard.

 CRLE 2000: Cyber Resilience